JesusKris/discord-bot/README.md

 ## Technologies Used
 - [JavaScript](https://www.javascript.com/) - Used for building the backend of the application.
+- [Node.js](https://nodejs.dev/) - Used for building the backend of the application.
 - [MariaDB](https://mariadb.org/) - DBMS to store data.
 - [Sequalize](https://www.npmjs.com/package/sequelize) - Used to make it easier to interact with SQL DBMS.
 - [Docker](https://www.docker.com/) - Used to deploy both the application and database.